notmyname/swift/doc/source/deployment_guide.rst

                                  should be an integer, zero means no fork.
 If unset, it will try to default to the number of effective cpu cores and fallback to one.
-                                 Increasing the number of workers may reduce the possibility of slow file system
-                                 operations in one request from negatively
-                                 impacting other requests, but may not be as efficient as tuning :ref:`threads_per_disk
+                                 Increasing the number of workers helps slow file system operations in one request from negatively impacting other requests, but only
+                                 the :ref:`threads_per_disk
-                                 <object-server-options>`
+                                 <object-server-options>` and
+                                 `servers_per_port` options provide complete
+                                 I/O isolation.
+servers_per_port     0           If each disk in each storage policy ring has
+                                 unique port numbers for its "ip" value, you can use this setting to have each object-server worker only service requests
+                                 for the single disk matching the port in the ring.
+The value of this setting determines how many worker processes run for each port (disk) in the ring.
+If you have a 24 disks per server, and this setting was 4, then each storage node would have 1 + (24 * 4) = 97 total object-server processes running.
+                                 This gives complete I/O isolation like
+                                 :ref:`threads_per_disk <object-server-options>`,
+                                 but with less overhead.
+The
+                                 object-replicator and object-reconstructor
+                                 need to see this setting too, so it must be in the [DEFAULT] section.
+                                 See :ref:`server-per-port-configuration`.
 max_clients          1024        Maximum number of clients one worker can
                                  process simultaneously (it will actually
                                  accept(2) N + 1).
 Setting this to one (1)